 Zambeef's vertical integration strategy highlights how critical supply chain and forward linkages strategies are in the agro-food industry.
 Firstly, the main challenge for processing firms in the region has been securing access to raw materials that meet their requirements in terms of price, quality and consistency (Cramer, 1999).
 Whist large companies have been able to control raw materials supply through vertical integration and/or various outgrower contractor arrangements (sugar, cotton), this poses a significant challenge for smaller processing firms.
-Secondly, by supplying modern, fast-growing distribution outlets, firms can capture higher profit margins and new entrants may struggle to do this, hence the need for public and private initiatives to support local supplier upgrading.
+Secondly, by supplying modern, fast-growing distribution outlets, firms can capture higher profit margins and move into value-added activities.
+Section 3.2 has discussed how smaller firms and new entrants may struggle to do this, hence the need for public and private initiatives to support local supplier upgrading.